spenserblack/actions-wiki/README.md

 🌐 Works across repositories (with a [PAT]) \
 📚 Pretty interface for Markdown docs \
-⤴️ Lets you open PRs for wiki docs
+⤴️ Lets you open PRs for wiki docs \
+💻 Supports `runs-on: windows-*`

 ## Usage